Condition updated on April 8th, 2020

 Causes And Risk Factors Of Schizophrenia

-Extensive research has been performed to understand the reasons why people develop schizophrenia.
-This helps minimize the myths and misconceptions of why people develop the disorder.
+Professionals have taken a great deal of time and effort to understand the reasons why people develop schizophrenia.
+The more research seeks to understand the condition, the more they help to minimize the myths and misconceptions of why people develop the disorder.

-Onset for schizophrenia is typically in the early 20’s, but cases as young as 3 years old have been reported.
+Research has found that affected people typically begin to show signs of schizophrenia in their late teens and early 20’s.
 Research has found many causes and risk factors for schizophrenia.
 Such factors that may cause schizophrenia include:

 - Genetics – Studies have found that there is a genetic component to schizophrenia.
-This means that schizophrenia tends to run in families.
+This means that schizophrenia may run in families.

-- Biological factors – Research suggests there are biological factors that contribute to the onset of schizophrenia.
+- Biological factors – There are biological factors that contribute to the onset of schizophrenia.
 For example, people who suffered from birth complications or malnourishment as children are at higher risk of having schizophrenia.

 - Upbringing – Upbringing contributes to the onset of schizophrenia.
 A person has an increased risk of developing schizophrenia if they were raised in an unstable or abusive environment.